-The Post-Master's Certificate Nurse Educator (PMC-NE) track includes 18 credit hours of courses and over 120 hours of teaching practicum experience.
-It is offered at the BSU campus, not at SMHEC.
-Students enrolled in the PMC-NE track will not be required to take a comprehensive nursing exam if there is evidence of completion of a thesis, scholarly project, and/or comprehensive exam on the official transcript from the program in which the master's degree was earned.
-Graduates of this track are eligible to take national certification examinations for the nurse educator role, after two years of teaching experience.
-Program completion is a based on full-time or part-time enrollment (2-2.5yrs).
+The Post-Master's Certificate Nurse Educator (NE PMC) option includes 18 credit hours of courses and over 120 hours of teaching practicum experience.
+It is offered at the BSU campus.
+Students enrolled in the NE PMC option will not be required to take the graduate nursing comprehensive examination (GNCE) if there is evidence of completion of a thesis, scholarly project, and/or comprehensive exam on the official transcript from the program in which the master's degree was earned.
+Graduates of this option are eligible to take national certification examinations for the nurse educator role, after two years of teaching experience.
+Program completion is based on full-time or part-time enrollment (2-2.5yrs).